Do You Have What it Takes?

 Admission to the Dental Hygiene Program

-- Admission into the dental hygiene program is competitive.
+Admission into the dental hygiene program is Highly Selective and competitive.
 The final deadline is January 15th.
 Interviews are conducted in the spring prior to the fall semester of application.
 Any application received after January 15th will not be considered.

 The Dental Hygiene program is accredited by the Commission on Dental Accreditation (and has been granted the accreditation status of "approval without reporting requirements").
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.

 Applicants whose native language is not English and who have neither graduated from a U.S. high school nor completed a minimum of 30 credit hours at a U.S. post-secondary institution must submit official TOEFL iBT scores.
 Preference is given to candidates with a minimum score of 100 and listening and speaking section scores of 26 or above on each.